CBSE School Change Rules 2025: Procedure of Changing Schools

-The Central Board of Secondary Education (CBSE) has established comprehensive guidelines for admission, transfer, and migration of students within its affiliated schools.
+The Central Board of Secondary Education (CBSE) has provided guidelines for admission, transfer, and migration of students within its affiliated schools.
 Changing schools can be a complex process, especially when it involves different education boards or transitioning between classes.
+The CBSE has specific rules regarding school changes.
 This article outlines the CBSE school change rules to help parents and students understand the complete process and requirements.

 CBSE School Change Rules - General Eligibility Criteria for Admissions